 Symptoms in children may not be as obvious and include:

-In some cases, a Home Sleep Test (HST) may be performed instead.
-This is a modified type of sleep study that can be done in the comfort of home.
-It records fewer body functions than PSG, including airflow, breathing effort, blood oxygen levels and snoring to confirm a diagnosis of moderate to severe obstructive sleep apnea.
-It is not appropriate to be used as a screening tool for patients without symptoms.
-It is not used for patients with significant medical problems (such as heart failure, moderate to severe cardiac disease, neuromuscular disease, or moderate to severe pulmonary disease).
-It is also not used for patients who have other sleep disorders (such as central sleep apnea, restless legs syndrome, insomnia, circadian rhythm disorders, parasomnias, or narcolepsy) in addition to the suspected obstructive sleep apnea.
+An HST is not appropriate to be used as a screening tool for patients without symptoms.
+It’s not used for patients with significant medical problems (such as heart failure, moderate to severe cardiac disease, neuromuscular disease or moderate to severe pulmonary disease).
+It’s also not used for patients who have other sleep disorders (such as central sleep apnea, restless legs syndrome, insomnia, circadian rhythm disorders, parasomnias or narcolepsy) in addition to the suspected obstructive sleep apnea.

-Mechanical therapy—Positive Airway Pressure (PAP) therapy is the preferred initial treatment for most people with obstructive sleep apnea.
+Mechanical therapy: Positive Airway Pressure (PAP) therapy is the preferred initial treatment for most people with obstructive sleep apnea.
 With PAP therapy, patients wear a mask over their nose and/or mouth.
 An air blower gently forces air through the nose and/or mouth.
 The air pressure is adjusted so that it is just enough to prevent the upper airway tissues from collapsing during sleep.
 PAP therapy prevents airway closure while in use, but apnea episodes return when PAP is stopped or if it is used improperly.
 There are several styles, and types of positive airway pressure devices depending on specific needs of patients.
+Styles and types include:

-Hypoglossal Nerve Stimulator – A stimulator is implanted under the skin on the right side of the chest with electrodes tunneled under the skin to the hypoglossal nerve in the neck and to intercostal muscles in the chest.
-When the hypoglossal nerve is stimulated, the tongue moves forward out of the airway and the airway is opened.
+Hypoglossal nerve stimulator: A stimulator is implanted under the skin on the right side of the chest with electrodes tunneled under the skin to the hypoglossal nerve in the neck and to intercostal muscles (between two ribs) in the chest.
+The device is turned on at bedtime with a remote control.
+With each breath, the hypoglossal nerve is stimulated, the tongue moves forward out of the airway and the airway is opened.

-Surgery—Surgical procedures may help people with obstructive sleep apnea and others who snore but do not have sleep apnea.
-There are many types of surgical procedures, some of which are performed as outpatient procedures.
-Surgery is reserved for people who have excessive or malformed tissue obstructing airflow through the nose or throat, such as a deviated nasal septum, markedly enlarged tonsils, or small lower jaw with an overbite that causes the throat to be abnormally narrow.
+Surgery: Surgical procedures may help people with obstructive sleep apnea and others who snore but don’t have sleep apnea.
+Among the many types of surgeries done are outpatient procedures.
+Surgery is for people who have excessive or malformed tissue obstructing airflow through the nose or throat, such as a deviated nasal septum, markedly enlarged tonsils or small lower jaw with an overbite that causes the throat to be abnormally narrow.
 These procedures are typically performed after sleep apnea has failed to respond to conservative measures and a trial of CPAP.
 Types of surgery include: